Paxion: Patching Action Knowledge in Video-Language Foundation Models: Related Work

 \section{Related Work}

 \paragraph{Limitations of vision-language contrastive pretraining.} Since CLIP~\cite{clip}, multimodal contrastive losses have been the major pretraining objective for almost all recent image-language~\cite{clip,li2022blip,blip2,wang2021simvlm,beit3,yuan2021florence} and video-language models~\cite{xu2021videoclip, luo2022clip4clip, fang2021clip2video, zellers2021merlot, gao2021clip2tv, wang2022omnivl, clipvip, internvideo}.
 Previous work~\cite{svo-probing, Yuksekgonul2022WhenAW, singularity, Bagad2023TestOfTime} has revealed the limitation of contrastive pretraining on fine-grained compositional understanding, verb understanding, and temporal reasoning.
-Concurrent work~\cite{verb-in-action} proposed mining hard verb-replaced negatives by large-language models~\cite{chowdhery2022palm} to improve verb understanding.
+Concurrent work~\cite{verb-in-action, doveh2023teaching} proposed mining hard negatives by rule-based heuristics or large-language models~\cite{chowdhery2022palm} to improve understanding of structured vision-language concepts and verbs.
 In this work, we focus on general action knowledge which includes verb understanding as well as action temporal understanding.
 Instead of directly tuning the entire backbone as in \cite{Yuksekgonul2022WhenAW, verb-in-action}, \ours{} enables fast action knowledge patching while also achieving improved performance on both object-centric and action-centric downstream tasks.
 It is worth noting that the hard negative mining method proposed by \cite{verb-in-action} can be easily incorporated with our \idmabbr{} loss and could potentially result in stronger results.

 \paragraph{Parameter-efficient fine-tuning (PEFT).} The recent surge in the size of large language models~\cite{gpt3,instruct-gpt3,zhang2022opt,gpt4,touvron2023llama} has spurred research on parameter-efficient fine-tuning~\cite{adapter,prefix_tuning,side_tuning,sung2022lst,hu2021lora,t-few}.
 Although current video-language models are smaller in scale, we aim to develop \ours{} to be applicable to larger models that we anticipate will emerge in the near future.
 The most similar PEFT-related work to ours is Side-Tuning~\cite{side_tuning}, which we compare against in \S~\ref{subsec:fuse_exp_setup}.
 At a high-level, unlike existing PEFT methods that optimize for specific downstream tasks, \ours{} is designed to learn a specific type of knowledge that can benefit various downstream tasks (\S~\ref{subsec:fuse_quantitive_analysis}).
 Furthermore, it is unclear how to aggregate the task-specific parameters, such as those in adapters~\cite{adapter} or low-rank layers~\cite{hu2021lora}, to perform multiple tasks.
 The versatility of \ours{} allows for its use in learning various types of knowledge, each with its own \kp{}.
 Subsequently, the patched knowledge-specific representations can be fused together using one \kf{}.
 This work serves a proof-of-concept where we focus on action knowledge.
 We leave the exploration of other types of knowledge and a more comprehensive comparison with PEFT methods as future work.